 Our Emergency Department has been changing the way it works to better identify the needs of patients with learning disabilities, autism or both, and to make appropriate adjustments to their care.

 We have rotational opportunities available within sub specialities, such as infectious diseases, gastroenterology and haematology.
 This provides a great opportunity to develop experience for those who aspire for a future within emergency medicine or our intensive care unit.

 We also offer the opportunity to take part in a rotation programme across the wider medicine division, for example within complex care, then on to specialist or acute medicine.

 Additionally, our teams would accomodate those wishing to move across divisions, perhaps from complex care, to stroke (NMSK), or to renal (ASCR).
 We're proud to be a Trust that takes in the considerations of candidates when designing bespoke rotations, so this would be a further conversation with your manager and our recruitment teams.

-If you are looking to find out more about our careers within our Medicine division, please email Nursing@nbt.nhs.uk.
+If you are looking to find out more about our careers within our NMSK division, or book an interview, please email Nursing@nbt.nhs.uk.

 There are limited slots on the day, and we can arrange an interview for our next digital event.
 This will be scheduled in January 2021.